Tencent/PatrickStar/GUIDE.md

 to load the training state.

-Note that when using distributed training with PatrickStar, each process will hold only 1/N (N is the number of processes) of the model, therefore we recommend to attach the rank number to the checkpoint filename:
+Note that when using distributed training with PatrickStar, each process will hold only 1/N (N is the number of processes) of the model.
+Therefore we recommend to attach the rank number to the checkpoint filename:

 ```python
 torch.save(model.state_dict(), f"model-{rank}.pt")